 Wayne Federman joined the faculty of USC in January 2017.
 He is an actor, producer, writer, historian, and stand-up comedian.
 He currently teaches level two stand-up history and performance at USC’s School of Dramatic Arts.

-Federman attended NYU’s Tisch School of the Arts where he studied acting with Stella Adler.
-He has appeared in numerous television programs and films including: Curb Your Enthusiasm, Crashing, Transparent, It’s Always Sunny in Philadelphia, Community, Documentary Now!, Shameless, New Girl, Step Brothers, The 40-Year-Old Virgin, Knocked Up, Legally Blonde, Funny People, and The House.
+Federman attended NYU’s Tisch School of the Arts where he studied with legendary acting teacher Stella Adler.
+He has appeared in numerous television programs and films, including Curb Your Enthusiasm, Crashing, Silicon Valley, Shameless, Community, Transparent, The X-Files, Documentary Now!, New Girl, Step Brothers, The 40-Year-Old Virgin, Knocked Up, Legally Blonde, Funny People, 50 First Dates, and The House.

-Federman is also a comedy historian, having written articles for Vulture, Splitsider, and The Atlantic.
-He appears in the second season of CNN’s The History of Comedy.
-He co-produced the HBO Documentary The Zen Diaries of Garry Shandling as well as Don Rickle’s final project, Dinner with Don.
+Federman is also a comedy and cultural historian, having written articles for Vulture, Splitsider, and The Atlantic.
+He’s appeared on multiple episodes of CNN’s The History of Comedy and co-produced the the Emmy-winning HBO Documentary The Zen Diaries of Garry Shandling.
+Federman also co-hosts, writes, and produces the popular podcast: The History of StandUp.

 “Wayne Federman is a beloved legend within the stand-up industry.” – Paste Magazine